Think Like a Dog

-Think Like a Dog is a 2020 American family sci-fi comedy film written and directed by Gil Junger.
+Think Like a Dog is a 2020 American science fiction comedy film written and directed by Gil Junger.
 It stars Josh Duhamel and Megan Fox.
 The film was released through Premium VOD on June 9, 2020.

 Plot

 A 12-year-old tech prodigy's science experiment goes awry, and he forges a telepathic connection with his dog.
 The duo joins forces and uses their unique perspectives on life to comically overcome complications of family and school.